Lochank52/starbucks-calorie-prediction/README.md

 I started with EDA and feature engineering, then trained both Linear Regression and Random Forest models.
 While Linear Regression provided a baseline, Random Forest performed better by capturing non-linear patterns.
 I evaluated performance using MSE and R², and analyzed feature importance to understand key drivers of calories.”

+## 📌 Final Conclusion

+Random Forest outperformed Linear Regression by achieving a higher R² score and capturing non-linear relationships in the data more effectively.

+This indicates that calorie prediction depends on complex interactions between nutritional features, which tree-based models handle better than linear models.